 The subject site is located midblock on 32nd Ave W between W Raye St and W Smith St in the Magnolia neighborhood.
-A portion of the block was upzoned from Neighborhood Commercial 2-40 to Neighborhood Commercial 2-55 (M) on 4/19/19.
-Adjacent to the site are multifamily residential structures to the north and south, single-family homes across the alley to the east, and Lowery C. "Pop" Mounger Pool to the west.
+A portion of the block was rezoned from Neighborhood Commercial 2-40 to Neighborhood Commercial 2-55 (M) on 4/19/19 allowing for a potential height increase from 40 feet to 55 feet.
+Adjacent to the site are multifamily residential structures to the north and south, single-family homes across the alley to the east, and Lowery C. "Pop" Mounger Pool immediately to the west.
 32nd Ave W, a collector arterial, is lined with commercial uses leading south to the Magnolia Village commercial area.
+An Albertsons grocery store, constructed in 1955, and a surface parking lot occupy the proposal site.
+The site has a descending slope of approximately 10' from east to west.

-The neighborhood is anchored by the recreational and educational institutions of Magnolia Playfield, Magnolia Community Center, Blaine Jr High School, and Catharine Blaine K-8 school, which fall immediately north of Magnolia Village.
+The neighborhood is anchored by the recreational and educational institutions including Magnolia Playfield, Magnolia Community Center, Blaine Jr High School, and Catharine Blaine K-8 school, which fall immediately north of Magnolia Village.
 Surrounding uses are largely single-family residential homes.
-32^{nd} Ave W is characterized by sidewalks and neat rows of mature street trees, interjected by the occasional surface parking lot.
+32nd Ave W is characterized by sidewalks and neat rows of mature street trees, interjected by the occasional surface parking lot.
 Traveling south of W Raye St, the character transitions to small businesses clustering together to form a strong street edge.
 Buildings are lowrise, ranging from one to three stories in height.
 No one architectural style dominates amongst the mixed-use and multifamily residential structures in the vicinity, although boxy forms, flat roofs, and masonry materials are found throughout.
 North of W Raye St are single-family homes characterized by gabled roofs and vegetated setbacks.
-Multiple projects in the vicinity are currently in review or under construction for proposed development, including 2412 32^{nd} Ave W.
+Multiple projects in the vicinity are currently in review or under construction for proposed development, including 2412 32nd Ave W.